anqili426/hhl_frontend/README.md

 2. Install Boogie version 2.15.8.0
 3. Clone the project with the command `git clone --recursive https://github.com/anqili426/hhl_frontend.git`

+# Accessing the documentation

+The code of this project has been document using [scaladoc](https://docs.scala-lang.org/style/scaladoc.html).
+The documentation can be found in the repository's <code>doc</code> folder or can be automatically generated by running the <code>sbt doc</code> command.
+The generated documentation can be accessed via
+<code>target/scala-2.13/api/index.html</code>.
+The <code>api</code> folder is self-contained.

+**Please note**: The documentation is still under development and therefore incomplete and possibly not absolutely accurate.
+Feel free to further improve it.
+Guidelines on how to write the documentation can be found via the link above.

 # Running the verifier
 ## To run in terminal
 Enter the following commands: